arcus/data_education_presentations/2021_aimos/Incorporating_inclusive_design/presentation.md

 ---

-### Tools
+### Tools: Liascript
 - Liascript: a markdown-parser for creating courseware
   - Integrated text-to-speech functionality
   - Learner control over text size, colors, dark mode
   - Custom CSS

-- Reveal-md: presentation slides from markdown
-  - [Accessibility plugin](https://github.com/marcysutton/reveal-a11y) to add section labels to html
-  - Custom CSS
+---

+### Tools: GitHub

+- GitHub: beyond transparency, version control, and collaboration
+  - Issues and integrated tasks
+    - Quality assurance checklist for accessibility standards

 Note: Materials hosted on GitHub, allowing individuals to further customize to their own needs if necessary.
 Utilizing markdown wherever possible ensures low barrier to entry for individuals wanting to improve accessibility of our materials.
 Support for Custom CSS not only allows us to customize presentation within tools, but also if helpful users can view our content through their own user style sheets.